hateoas-forms/spring-hateoas-forms-sample-bank/README.md

 ## Possible values for a field

 In a form it is common to have a field where the user can select a value in a list of accepted ones.
-This could be generated with a `<select>` field in the client side.
+For example, this could be generated with a `<select>` field in the client side.
 In a Hateoas service it is possible to include the possible values in the definition of the field returned by the server in the form preparation request.

 For example, if a *type* property is added to the *Tranfer* class: